Skip to content

 • Fat – You can coat the vegetables and turkey in your favorite cooking oil.
 I prefer to use olive or avocado oil.
 In addition, unsalted butter is used to make the beurre manie thickening agent.
 I always like to use unsalted butter to control the sodium content.

-• Seasonings – I used only coarse salt and freshly cracked pepper.
+• Seasonings – I use only coarse salt and freshly cracked pepper.

 How to Make Turkey Gravy

-Start by chopping the turkey backbone into 3 pieces and cutting the neck in half.
+Prep the turkey parts: First thing I do is chop the turkey backbone into 3 pieces and cut the neck in half.

 chopping a turkey backbone

-Add the turkey pieces to a large bowl and the heart from the giblets, onion, garlic, celery, carrots, parsnips, herbs, salt, and pepper.
+Combine the ingredients: I add the turkey pieces to a large bowl along with the heart from the giblets, onion, garlic, celery, carrots, parsnips, herbs, salt, and pepper.

 vegetables are turkey parts in a bowl